-In recent days, coverage of the mass shootings in Texas and Ohio have revived the stories of several prominant cases of crime involving young people have brought up the subject of mental illness.
-Two in particular have made widespread headlines across the nation highlighting mental illness as the reason for the crimes.
+In recent days, coverage of the mass shootings in Texas and Ohio have revived the stories of several prominent cases of crime involving young people.
+Along with those horrific crimes is the subject of mental illness.
+Two in particular made widespread headlines across the nation highlighting mental illness as the reason for the crimes.

 In December of 2012, Adam Lanza from Newtown, Connecticut, showed warning signs of a severe mental illness that many either missed or ignored.
 He fatally killed 20 children as well as six adult staff workers and his mother before ending his own life.